- Total $0.00

 Math is the determining factor in deciding the cut of a diamond.
 Every diamond is cut according to an exact mathematical formula.
 The most common cut, the round brilliant, has 58 facets, or small, flat, polished planes designed to yield the maximum amount of light to be reflected back to the viewer.
+This reflection, known as brilliance, is an extremely important factor in evaluating the quality of a diamond.
+A poorly cut diamond will actually lose light and appear dull.
+The two most common mistakes in cutting a diamond are:

 A diamond's proportions refer to the Table Diameter, the Pavilion Depth, the Crown Angle, the Girdle Thickness and the Culet Size.
 The calculations of these factors are confusing and involved, requiring complex mathematical formulations and expensive equipment to measure and calculate.